ponylang/pony-tutorial/docs/capabilities/aliasing.md

   var b: Wombat iso = consume a // Allowed!
 ```

 The compiler is happy with that, because by __consuming__ `a`, you've told the compiler to complain if you try to use `a` again without assigning to it.
+The variable effectively has _no value_ after you consume it, so the compiler won't let you access it.

 ```
 fun test(a: Wombat iso) =>